MicrosoftDocs/mixed-reality/mixed-reality-docs/add-holographic-remoting.md

    }
 ```

-The holographic app view update, render, and present loop is exactly the same as it is when running on the HoloLens - except that you have access to a much greater amount of system resources on your desktop PC.
+The holographic app view update, render, and present loop is exactly the same as it is when running on HoloLens - except that you have access to a much greater amount of system resources on your desktop PC.
 You can render many more triangles, have more drawing passes, do more physics, and use x64 processes to load content that requires more than 2 GB of RAM.

 ### Disconnect and end the remote session